-Join Greg Sowell for an in-depth discussion in this video Basic router security, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Basic router security, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] Protecting network devices…is just as important as protecting servers and PCs.…Step one is securing a remote administration.…Administrators remotely connect to the network…equipment to fix issues.…Access should only be allowed via secure methods…like SSH for CLI or HTTPS…for browser-based administration.…Insecure or unused protocols…like Telnet and FTP should be disabled.…When logging into equipment,…a centralized authentication system…should be employed when possible.…